synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 fields.

-Note that these race conditions resulting from concurrent calls to `Commit` should never happen, as the method is documented to not be called concurrently.
+Note that these race conditions resulting from concurrent calls to `Commit` should never happen, as the method is documented to not be called concurrently and in Cesium's implementation, no writer may concurrently call two writer methods.

-### 4.2.2 Reading
+#### 3.2.2 Reading

 We will simplify the iterator have the following properties that we will need when analyzing race conditions: